Subjective/dotfiles/.github/README.md

 #### 2. Terminal Colorschemes

 Since I use vim in the terminal, I need corresponding iTerm2 or Kitty colorschemes for every vim colorscheme.
 My iTerm2 colorschemes are stored in `itermcolors/`, but of course must be added manually to the iTerm profile.
-Kitty colorschemes are defined in `~/.config/kitty/themes/` and can be set with kitty's built-in theme manager: `kitty +kitten themes --reload-in=all`.
+Kitty colorschemes are defined in `~/.config/kitty/themes/` and can be set with kitty's built-in theme manager: `$ kitty +kitten themes --reload-in=all`.

 Multiple pre-made colorschemes are available online for both iTerm2 and Alacritty: